Developing a Youth Ministry Plan: 10 Must-Know Tips

 6. Pray early and often for stronger youth ministry.

-Youth ministry cannot succeed without being in the will of God.
+Next up: Know that youth ministry cannot succeed without being in the will of God.
 So bathe your youth ministry in prayer daily.
 Include it in congregational prayers on Sundays.
-Develop a prayer calendar for yourself, praying through specific needs of your leaders and teens.
+Develop a prayer calendar for yourself, praying through specific needs of leaders and teens.
 Be intentional in prayer.
-Don’t let it become something you do only when you think you have time.
+Don’t do it only when you think you have time.
 Make time!

 7. Build relationships with volunteers.

-Your youth leaders are crucial to stronger youth ministry.
-Invest in them.
-Get to know the flock that God called you to shepherd.
+Your leaders are crucial to stronger youth ministry.
+So invest in them.
+Get to know the flock whom God called you to shepherd.
 These are the faces and voices of youth ministry in your church, and they reflect your leadership.
-The more you equip and support your leaders, the stronger your youth ministry will become.
+The more you equip and support leaders, the stronger the program will become.

 8. Build on your church’s other faith-nurturing ministries.

 You must build a ministry on systematic theology that equips children, youth, and young adults with a biblical worldview.
-Work with leaders of your church’s Sunday school and catechism classes to develop a complete faith-formation plan for young people.
-For more on faith nurture, visit our Building Blocks of Faith toolkit at crcna.org/FaithFormation/toolkits.
+Work with leaders of your church’s Sunday school and catechism classes on a complete faith-formation plan for young people.
+For more, visit our Building Blocks of Faith toolkit at crcna.org/FaithFormation/toolkits.

 9. Don’t live in a silo.

 Intergenerational interaction is critical for teens’ faith formation.
-Look for opportunities for your youth group to learn, serve, and grow with people of a variety of ages.
+Look for opportunities for students to learn, serve, and grow with people of various ages.
 Plan intergenerational service projects and mission trips.
-Invite older members of your church to come tell their faith stories.
+Invite older church members to tell their faith stories.

-For more ideas on building a youth group, visit our Intergenerational Church toolkit and Faith Storytelling toolkit at crcna.org/FaithFormation/toolkits.
+For more ideas on developing a youth ministry plan, visit our Intergenerational Church toolkit and Faith Storytelling toolkit at crcna.org/FaithFormation/toolkits.

 10. Be accountable for your actions.

-Finally, when you do ministry, it’s important to always be accountable.
-As a youth ministry leader, whether you’re planning an event at a corn maze, developing communication strategies, or scheduling a meeting with the senior pastor, be accountable.
+Last but definitely not least… In ministry, accountability is key.
+Whether you’re planning an event, setting communication strategies, or meeting with the senior pastor, be accountable.
 You’re under a microscope when you do ministry.
 So be self-aware and honor others through your actions and deeds.

-This article about how to build a youth group originally appeared here.
+This article about developing a youth ministry plan originally appeared here.